 - As water is heating up, ensure to stir coconut oil and shea butter and continue to do so until it melts.

 - Once melted, add in arrowroot starch, baking soda and essential oils.

 - Place in a 3 ounce jar and allow to cool at room temp or in fridge (will harden faster in fridge) until it’s reached a solid state.

 - Cover with lid until use.

 - Wet underarms slightly (this helps with even application)

 - Spoon out a pea-sized amount with a wooden scoop or with fingers and rub between fingers before applying directly to underarms.

 - For a regular day, one application in the morning should be fine.
 For hotter days, workouts or if you’re particularly sweaty, feel free to reapply as needed.

 **Note: Your underarms may require an adjustment period depending upon how sensitive your skin is.
-Start by using 1-2 days a week and slowly increase.
+Start by using this DIY Natural Deodorant 1-2 days a week and slowly increase.
 I went cold-turkey before my trip to Costa Rica and my armpits hated me.
 Now I’m all good but I wish I hadn’t changed up my routine so quickly while I was basically sweating on the equator.

 LOVE THESE NATURAL BEAUTY TIPS?
 Join the THM Community!